MJT30/MJT30.github.io/README.md

 # Unsolved problems
- What was an orginal goal of mine was to use a point counter system.
-But that did not plan out as I had hoped.
- Also, selecting the right/wrong answer did not come to pass as of the games current version.
+ Selecting the right/wrong answer did not come to pass as of the games current version.
  I'll have to turn that into a stretch goal.
 But my biggest hurdle by far was the JS.
  Getting the questions to render on screen and getting the others to render when a previous question is answered.